kellycode/winters_eve/README.md

 - Rigged and Animated a free Snowman character that follows the camera
-- Made Custom Mobile and W,A,S,D, + Arrow movement controls
+- Made Custom Mobile and W,A,S,D, + Arrow movement controls (I've never played a game on my phone so just made up something that seems to work)
 - Heightmap generated ground
 - Random placement of trees
 - Random placement of deer and a wolf from old free models (will rebuild and animate eventually)